Credit to my friend, Jenn Davis, for making this clipart for me. © Copyrighted.

 Helping You With Your Own Research

 Discover more about who you are and where you come from.
-Whether you are just starting out, needing help locating records, need direction on a particular person, or just want research done on a particular person or branch, I can assist you. $25 per hour for basic, one to two surname lines, up to two to four generations.
+Whether you are just starting out, needing help locating records, need direction on a particular person, or just want research done on a particular branch, I can assist you. $25 per hour for basic, one to two surname lines, up to two to four generations.
 A one hour deposit is required after your free email consultation and before research can begin.
 If your research results turn out to be negative, your hourly rate and your expense charges will still be due.

-Other fees that are in addition to the hourly fees can include cost required for parking, copying, postage, secretarial services, and supplies, etc. They may also include charges by other researchers paid to conduct research of records in far cities.
+Other fees that are in addition to the hourly fees can include cost required for parking, copying, postage, secretarial services, and supplies, etc. They may also include charges by other researchers paid to research records in far cities.
 They will also include copies of records such as birth records, baptismal records, marriage records, naturalization records, death records, wills, etc. These fees can be paid via my PayPal account at PayPal.Me/Loganealogy

-For customers who choose to hire me on an hourly basis, if we find ourselves in a situation where it is necessary to purchase a certificate (birth, marriage, death) in order to proceed with your family tree project, I will discuss options with you including the additional cost of requesting these documents.
+For customers who choose to hire me on an hourly basis, if we find ourselves in a situation where it is necessary to purchase a certificate (birth, marriage, death) to proceed with your family tree project, I will discuss options with you including the additional cost of requesting these documents.

-I work full-time, so therefore my research is mostly through my extensive online research databases.
+I work full-time, so therefore my research is mostly through my extensive online research databases and contacts worldwide.
 I will do as much as I can using the resources I have obtained in my own family research from the past twenty-five years.
-Feel free to read some of my bogs to see what information I have been able to find on my own family without traveling.
+Feel free to read some of my blogs to see what information I have been able to find on my own family without traveling.

 Please email me to discuss what you need and how I can help.
 All correspondence will be via email or Facebook’s private messenger for me to keep track of information and our correspondence and agreements.